bao-project/bao-docs/source/development/contributing.rst

 * passes all :ref:`CI pipeline <ci>` checks;
 * can be rebased on ``main`` without any conflict;

-The **maintainer** shall have as the main objective when integrating the PR to maintain a linear git history.
-Therefore, it should preferably perform either a rebase of the PR branch on ``main`` (or fast-forward merge if possible) or perform a squash merge if they deem necessary.
+The **maintainer** shall have as the main objective when integrating the :term:`PR` to maintain a linear git history.
+Therefore, it should preferably perform either a rebase of the :term:`PR` branch on ``main`` (or fast-forward merge if possible) or perform a squash merge if they deem necessary.

-If the PR originates from an internal topic branch, the branch should be deleted.
+If the :term:`PR` originates from an internal topic branch, the branch should be deleted.

-Finally, the **maintainer** should update any contributor, :ref:`author and/or code owner files<github_files>`, especially when new files are created.
+Finally, the **maintainer** should update any :term:`contributor`, :ref:`author and/or code owner files<github_files>`, especially when new files are created.